 Mercado breaks tie with 2nd homer, Indians beat Tigers 8-6

-CLEVELAND (AP) — Oscar Mercado hit his second home run of the game — a leadoff blast in the seventh inning — and the Cleveland Indians continued to dominate Detroit with an 8-6 win over the Tigers on Monday night.
+Cleveland’s rookie outfielder hit his second home run of the game — a leadoff blast in the seventh inning — and the Indians continued to dominate Detroit with an 8-6 win over the Tigers on Monday night.

 Mercado, who came into the game in a 1-for-25 skid, homered into the bleachers in left field off Victor Alcántara (3-2) to break a 5-all tie.
 Mercado also hit a solo home run off Detroit starter Daniel Norris in the fifth.